 3. Using Technology in the Classroom

-Technologies such as Interactive Whiteboards (IWBs) help facilitate collaboration during learning.
+Communication technologies such as Interactive Whiteboards (IWBs) help facilitate collaboration during learning.
 Ask students to write their ideas on the IWB, save the notes and email them out to each group member.
 Similarly, one group member can demonstrate an idea on the board while other students observe.
 Or, they can collaborate with one another (or other classes) remotely but synchronously.

 4. Inter-agency Work